g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

 ## Some other numbers

 <!-- - I ran 11 studies with like 97 regressions -->
-- I started 83 Overleafs, one for every time I had >1 day of conviction for an idea.
+- I started 83 Overleafs (latex docs), one for every time I had >1 day of conviction for an idea.
 - Of these, 56 became actual discrete projects with some code or thinking involved.
 - Of those, 16 became papers (they got a result or were otherwise illuminating).
 - Of these, 6 wouldn't have happened if I didn't do them.
 (This is what people should mean when they brag about being first-author.)